 Hot damn!
 Moxyland (2008) by Lauren Beukes is a fast-paced, slangy, idea-rich near future SF novel set in South Africa, and it’s a remarkably assured debut that pushed all my plotty, futurismic buttons.
 The novel follows four young protagonists through the radically altered future streets of Cape Town.
 Kendra is a young retro photographer who’s been injected with an experimental nanotech treatment; Toby is a walking reality TV show, promiscuous and opportunistic, looking to make a media splash; Tendeka is an idealistic anti-corporate activist with shady online connections; and Lerato is a savvy hacker working the corporate system from the inside.

-These four characters’ lives intertwine slickly in a brisk, eyeball-kicky read that mashes up headline-ripping speculative tropes into a thoroughly satisfying comic conspiracy thriller.
-Its ingredient list, stirred chaotically by its rebellious young cast, includes all manner of nifty, vivid speculative elements: intrusive street advertising, real-world gaming, the surveillance society, nanotech, ubiquitous consumer electronic IDs, guerilla PR stunts, bio-art, media sensationlism, corporate manipulation, and on and on.
+These four characters’ lives intertwine slickly in a brisk, eyeball-kicky read that mashes up headline-ripping speculative tropes in a thoroughly satisfying comic conspiracy thriller.
+Its ingredient list, stirred chaotically by its rebellious young cast, includes all manner of nifty, vivid speculative elements: intrusive street advertising, real-world gaming, the surveillance society, nanotech, ubiquitous consumer electronic IDs, guerrilla PR stunts, bio-art, media sensationalism, corporate manipulation, and on and on.
 The scenario is bursting with ideas and vividly realized, and despite a rather scattershot early feel as it ricochets from one viewpoint to another, it’s definitely a novel with a plan, executed with enviable deftness.
 The message is dark, but delivered with enthusiasm and wit.
 Inventive, exciting, crafty, smart stuff; much looking forward to her next.
-Loved it!
+Loved this book.